-In the UK and Europe, elderberry has long been revered as a valuable hedgerow medicine.
-It has been used since ancient times for all manner of ills.
-In England, it was referred to as “the medicine chest of the country people”.
+In the UK and Europe, elderberry is a much loved traditional remedy.
+A valuable hedgerow medicine, used since ancient times for all manner of ills.
+In England, they call it “the medicine chest of the country people”.

-Today, scientific studies have shown that the berry does indeed support our immune system.
-It is antiviral and significantly shortens the duration of cold and flu symptoms.
-It also has the ability to ward off these viruses if taken in large enough doses, early enough.
+Scientific studies show that the berry does indeed support our immune system.
+It is antiviral and significantly shortening the duration of cold and flu symptoms.
+Elderberries also can ward off these viruses if taken in large enough doses, early enough.
 Add to this its antioxidant and anti-inflammatory properties.

 Half a kilo usually gets us through a bout of sickness or threatened sickness for our family of four.
 I have found that having a stash of dried berries in the pantry is very handy.
 They keep for a couple of years and are ready to go when illness threatens or strikes.
 I wish I always had a batch made up; however, this is rarely the case in our busy household!

 - 500g Elderberries